Sexual violence in the Iraqi insurgency: Examples of sexual violence by IS

-In a press release by the United Nations Iraq on August 12, 2014, representatives report “atrocious accounts on the abduction and detention of Yazidi, Christian, as well as Turkomen and Shabak women, girls and boys, and reports of savage rapes, are reaching us in an alarming manner.”
+In a press release by the United Nations Iraq on August 12, 2014, representatives report "atrocious accounts on the abduction and detention of Yazidi, Christian, as well as Turkomen and Shabak women, girls and boys, and reports of savage rapes, are reaching us in an alarming manner."
 Instances of sexual violence appear to be increasing, with some estimates totaling 1,500 Yazidi and Christian captives forced into sexual slavery.

-Amnesty International infers that ISIL has “launched a systematic campaign of ethnic cleansing in northern Iraq,” where “many of those held by IS have been threatened with rape or sexual assault or pressured to convert to Islam.
-In some cases entire families have been abducted”.
+Amnesty International infers that IS has "launched a systematic campaign of ethnic cleansing in northern Iraq," where "many of those held by IS have been threatened with rape or sexual assault or pressured to convert to Islam.
+In some cases entire families have been abducted".
 Thus, these crimes extend beyond gender-based violence as males, in addition to females, are being targeted.
-In this case sexual violence is employed to achieve a political goal, religious conversion to Islam as interpreted by ISIL.
+In this case sexual violence is employed to achieve a political goal, religious conversion to Islam as interpreted by IS.

-Yazidi girls in Iraq allegedly raped by ISIL fighters have committed suicide by jumping to their death from Mount Sinjar, as described in a witness statement.
+Yazidi girls in Iraq allegedly raped by IS fighters have committed suicide by jumping to their death from Mount Sinjar, as described in a witness statement.
+The sexual violence experienced by victims of the Islamic State, varying on the frequency and severity, include both physical and psychological impacts that alter the quality of life of these individuals.
+Evidence of "physical or health-related consequences will include trauma, somatic problems, pregnancy, sexually transmitted infections, social isolation behaviour, and sexual revictimization.
+Psychological or mental consequences will include the measures of suicidal thoughts, or attempted suicide, depression, post-traumatic stress disorder (PTSD), stress, anxiety, sleep disorders, eating disorders, substance abuse, self-harm, panic attacks, quality of life, and self-esteem."

-Haleh Esfandiari from the Woodrow Wilson International Center for Scholars has highlighted the abuse of local women by ISIL militants after they have captured an area.
+Haleh Esfandiari from the Woodrow Wilson International Center for Scholars has highlighted the abuse of local women by IS militants after they have captured an area.
 "They usually take the older women to a makeshift slave market and try to sell them.
 The younger girls ... are raped or married off to fighters", she said, adding, "It's based on temporary marriages, and once these fighters have had sex with these young girls, they just pass them on to other fighters."
-Speaking of Yazidi women captured by ISIS, Nazand Begikhani said "[t]hese women have been treated like cattle...
+Speaking of Yazidi women captured by IS, Nazand Begikhani said "[t]hese women have been treated like cattle...
 They have been subjected to physical and sexual violence, including systematic rape and sex slavery.
 They've been exposed in markets in Mosul and in Raqqa, Syria, carrying price tags."
 Dabiq describes "this large-scale enslavement" of non-Muslims as "probably the first since the abandonment of Shariah law".